saba-sabrin/WorkSamples/Java/ReadME.md

 1. The "Feature Selection" project is part of my Master thesis work.
-You can get a complete idea about my work from the final presentation slides which I have added here.
-In this application, I have extracted the most important features related to target label.
+2. In this application, I have extracted the most important features related to target label.
 These labels are predefined for the documents used from the dataset.
+3. You can get a complete idea about my work from the final presentation slides which I have added here.
-Each document is attached with multiple labels.
+4. Each document is attached with multiple labels.
 So, my goal was to build ontology for each of the labels depending on different statistical feature selection techniques such as,

 ==> Correlation
 ==> Information Gain